zekrom-vale/ZekDex/wiki/data/stats.md

   - Mega: (`character`) The Mega form.
 These are special forms that certain Pokémon can take.
   - MegaOrPrimal: (`factor`) Indicates if the Pokémon is in a Mega or Primal form.
 These are special forms that certain Pokémon can take.
   - regional: (`factor`) The regional form of the Pokémon.
 This refers to the variations of Pokémon that appear differently and have different attributes compared to their counterparts in other regions.
+  - form: (`character`) Form of the Pokemon.
+This refers to the different physical forms that Pokémon can take.
+NA if the Pokemon does not have a special form.

 ## Sourced from
   - [List of Pokémon by base stats (Generation I).
 In Bulbapedia.](https://bulbapedia.bulbagarden.net/wiki/List_of_Pok%C3%A9mon_by_base_stats_(Generation_I))